maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + interface-based
 + pool-based
 + **Feedback : Interface-based source NAT: All packets subject to translation have their source IP address translated to the IP address on the egress interface.
 PAT is required to tell sessions from different hosts apart and is always enabled.
 Pool-based NAT: A dynamic mapping of the original source address to an address from a user-defined pool.
 This can be used with or without PAT.**

+## IPsec

+### Secure VPNs
++ integrity
++ source authentication
++ confidentiality
++ **Feedback : Three major security concerns exist for network security are integrity, source authentication, and confidentiality.**

+### IPsec VPN tunnel
++ the VPN Wizard
++ **In the J-Web user interface, which feature is used to facilitate building IPsec VPN tunnels**

+### IDs
++ proxy IDs
++ **You are configuring an SRX Series device to inter-operate with a third-party IPsec VPN endpoint that uses policies to create the VPN.
+In this scenario, what must be configured for the VPN to work**

+### HMAC
++ pre-shared key must be known by both sides
++ adds a pre-shared key (PSK) to the hashing process
++ validates data integrity and verifies that the data came from the proper source
++ **Feedback : One method is to perform source authentication by using a Hashed Message Authentication Code (HMAC).
+The sender appends a secret preshared key to the data, then performs the hash function.
+For hashes to successfully match, the receiver must append the same key value to the data before performing the hash function.
+The key itself never transmits along with the data.**
++ **Hashed Message Authentication Code (HMAC) is a source authentication method based on which three procedures**